ycm-core/YouCompleteMe/README.md

   Be sure that [the build utility `msbuild` is in your PATH][add-msbuild-to-path].
 - Go support: install [Go][go-install] and add `--go-completer` when calling `install.py`.
-- TypeScript support: install [Node.js and npm][npm-install] then install the TypeScript SDK with `npm install -g typescript`.
+- JavaScript and TypeScript support: install [Node.js and npm][npm-install] then install the TypeScript SDK with `npm install -g typescript`.
-- JavaScript support: install [Node.js and npm][npm-install] and add
-  `--js-completer` when calling `install.py`.
 - Rust support: install [Rust][rust-install] and add `--rust-completer` when calling `install.py`.
 - Java support: install [JDK8 (version 8 required)][jdk-install] and add